In this tutorial, we will learn different ways to add elements to a list in Python.

 There are four methods to add elements to a List in Python.

-operator to concatenate multiple lists and create a new list.Deploy your Python applications from GitHub using DigitalOcean App Platform.
+append(): append the element to the end of the list.insert(): inserts the element before the given index.extend(): extends the list by appending elements from the iterable.+ operator to concatenate multiple lists and create a new list.Deploy your Python applications from GitHub using DigitalOcean App Platform.
 Let DigitalOcean focus on scaling your app.

 In order to complete this tutorial, you will need: